hajame/fullstackopen-2019.github.io/src/content/osa8/part8b.md

 ```

 <!-- Lisäys kyllä toimii, mutta sovelluksen näkymä ei päivity.
 Syynä tälle on se, että Apollo Client ei osaa automaattisesti päivittää sovelluksen välimuistia, se sisältää edelleen ennen lisäystä olevan tilanteen.
 Saisimme kyllä uuden käyttäjän näkyviin uudelleenlataamalla selaimen, sillä Apollon välimuisti nollautuu uudelleenlatauksen yhteydessä.
 Tilanteeseen on kuitenkin pakko löytää joku järkevämpi ratkaisu. -->
 New persons are added just fine, but the screen is not updated.
-The reason being, that Apollo Client cannot automatically update the cache of an application, so it still contains the state from before the mutation.
+The reason being that Apollo Client cannot automatically update the cache of an application, so it still contains the state from before the mutation.
-We could update the screen by reloading the page, because the cache is emptied when the page is reloaded.
+We could update the screen by reloading the page, as the cache is emptied when the page is reloaded.
 However there must be a better way to do this.

 ### Updating the cache